yrp604/arm64_intrinsics/README.md

 - [ ] Add more intrinsics.
-Note that this plugin is focused soley on unlifted instructions that would be lifted as intrinsics if binja lifted them, NOT general unlifted instructions.
+Note that this plugin is focused soley on unlifted instructions that would be lifted as intrinsics if binja lifted them, NOT general unlifted instructions
 - [ ] Makefile for GNU+Linux and macOS
+- [ ] I don't realy know C++, make it more idiomatic

 ## Build